karlo2021/web-app-with-mern/README.md

 &nbsp;&nbsp; We have three functioning React components (IssueAdd, IssueRow and IssueTable) composed hierarchically into IssueList.
 IssueList has lots of methods, a state, initialization of the state, and functions that modify the state.
 In comparison, IssueAdd has some interactivity, but no state.
 But, if you notice, IssueRow and IssueTable have nothing but a `render()` method.

-For performance reasons and for clarity of code, it is recommended that such components are written as functions rather than classes.
+&nbsp;&nbsp; For performance reasons and for clarity of code, it is recommended that such components are written as functions rather than classes.
 If a component does not depend on props, it can be written as a simple function whose name is the component name.
 For example, consider the following Hello World class we wrote in the beginning (React Components)

 ```js
 class HelloWrold extends React.Component